EdJoPaTo/website-stalker-example/com/hetzner/cloud.md

 ×

- You’ll get at least 20 TB of inclusive traffic for cloud servers at EU locations and 1 TB in Singapore and US locations .
-For each additional TB, we charge € 1.00 in the EU and US, and € 7.40 in Singapore.
-(Prices excl.
-VAT)
+You’ll get at least 20 TB of inclusive traffic for cloud servers at EU locations and 1 TB in Singapore and US locations.
+For each additional TB, we charge €1.00$1.20 in the EU and US, and €7.40$8.49 in Singapore.

 High quality Cloud – unbeatable prices
 ----------